-The definition of supervised practice for the purpose of Pathway 2 is in the ESM registration standard and these guidelines.
+The definition of supervised practice for the purpose of Pathway B is in the ESM registration standard and these guidelines.

 The period of supervised practice must meet the requirements of the ESM registration standard and these guidelines.
 You must be registered as a podiatrist or podiatric surgeon in Australia before you can commence supervised practice under this pathway.

-The purpose of undertaking a period of supervised practice is to further develop your capacity to undertake best practice in prescribing which will build on the profession specific knowledge that you have gained through attaining a qualification in podiatric therapeutics.
+The purpose of undertaking a period of supervised practice is to further develop your capacity to undertake best practice in prescribing which will build on the profession specific knowledge that you have gained through attaining an approved qualification in podiatric therapeutics and completing approved online case studies.